Film: Santa and the Ice Cream Bunny

 from start to finish.
 Standard movie-watching logic does not apply to this film.
 In fact, any attempt to apply basic storytelling logic to the film will probably give you an aneurysm.
 It ignores every basic dramatic convention.
 The final episode of The Prisoner

-was less of a mind rape
+was less of a Mind Rape

-than this movie.
+as well).
 To say that the movie feels like a fever dream, or David Lynch

 attempting to make the most surreal kids movie ever made is an understatement.

 Santa and his sleigh are stranded on a beach somewhere in Florida in inch-deep sand, his reindeer having flown back to the North Pole to cool off.
 Several kids (including Tom Sawyer and Huckleberry Finn